openfisca/openfisca-doc/README.md

 Everybody can participate to the redaction of the documentation.

-On each page is a link named "Edit this page".
+On each page there is a link named "Edit this page".
 Just click on it and you'll jump on GitHub on the Markdown source file of the page.
 Then edit the file as explained on this GitHub documentation page:
 [editing-files-in-another-user-s-repository](https://help.github.com/articles/editing-files-in-another-user-s-repository/).